Nicolas baudin travel grant : FAQ

 Yes, but they will also be subject to their own visa conditions and we will not be able to offer any extra advice or support for their situation.
 Please do not apply if your participation is conditional on a third party.

 Can I apply for the grant if I’m doing a short program/summer school?

 No. The general grant is available for exchange or study abroad programs of one semester or more.

 I have applied for a study abroad/exchange/full degree program in France, but I haven’t received my official letter of acceptance yet.
 Am I still eligible to apply?

 In order to be eligible for the grant, you must be able to provide proof in the form of a letter of acceptance from your home university in Australia (Exchange) or the French university (Full degree).
 Please find examples of acceptable documents here.

-Is it possible to arrive from Australia to a different nearby destination other than France such as London?
+Is it possible to arrive from Australia to a different nearby destination other than France (such as London)?

-Yes, but the grant will only cover the cost of the return flight between Australia and the destination, and will not cover any further costs associated with your travel to France from the original point of entry.
+Under exceptional circumstances this may be possible, but the grant will only cover the cost of the return flight between Australia and the destination, and will not cover any further costs associated with your travel to France from the original point of entry.
 It is the responsibility of the applicant to check all visa requirements related to the point of entry before arrival.

 Can I apply for more than one internship?